On 'Southern Charm' Tonight, Will We See the Beginning Of the Craig/Thomas Falling Out?

-**Southern Charm spoilers ahead**
+Warning: Southern Charm spoilers ahead!

-While even the most ardent Southern Charm fan is having difficulty separating what is happening on the show with what is happening now behind the scenes between Kathryn Dennis and Thomas Ravenel in reference to their on-going custody battle, previews at the end of last week’s Southern Charm, and preview videos on Bravo indicate that Thomas will have to admit Kathryn passed her drug test, and once again has regular visitation with Kensie and Saint, and Craig Conover is firmly #teamKathryn when it comes to parenting.
+While even the most ardent Southern Charm fan is having difficulty separating what is happening on the show with what is happening now behind the scenes between Kathryn Dennis and Thomas Ravenel in reference to their on-going custody battle, previews at the end of last week’s Southern Charm and preview videos on Bravo indicate that Thomas will have to admit Kathryn passed her drug test and, once again, has regular visitation with Kensie and Saint.
+Meanwhile, Craig Conover is firmly #teamKathryn when it comes to parenting.

-And fans know that this episode of Southern Charm will have a trigger between Thomas Ravenel and Craig Conover, as on Friday, Ravenel went off on Craig on Instagram, of all social media choices, says the Inquisitr.
-It’s possible that Thomas Ravenel took the advice of other cast members, including Shep Rose, who suggested that he stop the late night/early morning tweet and delete on Twitter, or the crazed Facebook comments, and decided that Instagram was okay?
-For the record, anything you have to delete within the half-hour Thomas probably should never have been posted in the first place.
+And fans know that this episode of Southern Charm will have a trigger between Thomas Ravenel and Craig Conover, as on Friday, Ravenel went off on Craig on Instagram, of all social media choices, reports the Inquisitr.
+It’s possible that Thomas Ravenel took the advice of other cast members, including Shep Rose, who suggested that he stop the late night/early morning tweet-and-delete on Twitter or the crazed Facebook comments.

+For the record, anything you have to delete within 30 minutes probably should never have been posted in the first place.
 In the rant, Thomas Ravenel questioned Craig Conover’s morals and intelligence, calling him “mentally challenged.”
-Wisely, Craig Conover decided he said all he is going to say about Thomas and parenting for now, at least he is golding it until the Southern Charm season 4 reunion.
+Wisely, Craig Conover decided he said all he is going to say about Thomas and parenting for now, at least he is holding it until the Southern Charm Season 4 reunion.

-Last week’s Southern Charm preview had Thomas Ravenel admitting that Kathryn indeed passed her drug test, and regained visitation with her children, albeit supervised by her mother, says People Magazine.
-But considering the conversations that Thomas had with seemingly everyone he vaguely recognized at the pool party, and a female polo player in the barn pre-party about Kathryn “refusing” to take a drug test because “she knows she will fail, he quietly explains to one individual that Kathryn passed her test, and is seeing the kids.
+Last week’s Southern Charm preview had Thomas Ravenel admitting that Kathryn indeed passed her drug test and regained visitation with her children, albeit supervised by her mother, reports People Magazine.
+But considering the conversations that Thomas had with seemingly everyone he vaguely recognized at the pool party and a female polo player in the barn pre-party about Kathryn “refusing” to take a drug test because “she knows she will fail,” he quietly explains to one individual that Kathryn passed her test and is seeing the kids.

 Fans haven’t seen much of Kathryn Dennis yet on Southern Charm, except as someone who is doing a quiet apology tour, showing up to take her test (that she then passed) and popping by Danni’s house to explain her game plan to see Kensie and Saint again.